|

 a local obedience club and work on putting all of this together in a

 routine so you can be a team.
-This is usually after the teenage stay
+This is usually after the teenage stage

 and about 13 -14 months of age.